core-wg/comi/draft-ietf-core-comi.md

 authentication and authorization mechanisms.

 Among the security decisions that need to be made are selecting security modes and encryption mechanisms (see {{RFC7252}}).
-This requires a trade-off, as the NoKey mode gives no protection at all, but is easy to implement, whereas the Certificate mode is quite secure, but may be too complex for constrained devices.

-In addition, mechanisms for authentication and authorization may need to be selected in case NoKey is used.
+In addition, mechanisms for authentication and authorization may need to be selected if not provided with the security mode.

 # IANA Considerations